Life As a Speech-Language Pathologist

 The states with the most job growth for Speech-Language Pathologist are Utah, Colorado, and Arizona.
 Watch out if you plan on working in Vermont, Rhode Island, or Maine.
 These states have the worst job growth for this type of profession.

-The average yearly salary of a Speech-Language Pathologist ranges between $48,690 and $120,060.
+The salary for Speech-Language Pathologists ranges between about $48,690 and $120,060 a year.

 Speech-Language Pathologists who work in District of Columbia, California, or Connecticut, make the highest salaries.